Advertiser disclosure

 Depending on your financial aid situation, a gap year might impact your award amount.
 Let’s break it down by type of financial aid.
 Typically, merit-based aid from your college will remain unaffected.
 Regardless, it’s important to contact your financial aid office to ensure you know the potential changes.

-Need-based aid from your college will change based on your financial situation.
+Need based aid from your college will change based on your financial situation.
 You’ll have to resubmit your FAFSA and/or CSS Profile for the year you plan to attend college.
-If your financial situation becomes better or worse in that year, it’ll impact your aid.
+If your financial situation becomes better or worse in that year, it will impact your aid.
 Remember, if you spend your gap year working, you’ll have to report that income.

 Money from private scholarships varies on a case-by-case basis.
 Some scholarships will be flexible and allow you to use the money for the year that you start school.
 But others may not be.
 Some private scholarships need to use annual disbursements for tax purposes.
 In this case, they will most likely choose a new winner.
 Make sure to check with any private scholarships you won to see how a gap year would affect your award.